-Our Bookstore's margin is 25%.
-This means that if it costs our Bookstore $100 to have the book available (shipping, purchase inventory), the retail cost will be about $125 to $130.
+Our Bookstore's margin is 20%.
+This means that if it costs our Bookstore $100 to have the book available, the retail price to students would be $125.
 All proceeds from the margin directly support services within Student Activities and the operations of the Campus Center.
 (See bookstore audit by Vavrinek, Trine, Day & Co.
 LLP, dated March 2010).

 Faculty are experimenting with different modes of providing access to print and online material for their courses.
 For example, they are working with textbook publishers to hold down costs by creating course-specific texts that include only select content (or chapters), less "bells and whistles," and less color and graphics.